mvadari/xrpl-docs/Atomic.md

 TODO: include examples and names of `AtomicExecutions`

+#### 2.6.2.
+Inner Transactions

+Each inner transaction will contain the metadata for its own processing.
+Only the inner transactions that were actually committed to the ledger will be included.
+This makes it easier for legacy systems to still be able to process `Atomic` transactions as if they were normal.

+There will also be a pointer back to the parent outer transaction (`parent_atomic`), for ease of development (similar to the `nftoken_id` field).

 ## 3. Examples

 ### 3.1.
 One Account

+In this example, the user is creating an offer while trading on a DEX UI, and the second transaction is a platform fee.

 #### 3.1.1.
 Sample Transaction

 <details open>
 <summary>
-In this example, the user is creating an offer while trading on a DEX UI, and the second transaction is a platform fee.

 The inner transactions are not signed, and the `AtomicSigners` field is not needed on the outer transaction, since there is only one account involved.
 </summary>